GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 ### b) Run Finetuning & Evaluation

 Activate your `evo2` environment and run the fine-tuning script.
+The script is configured to use the evo2_7b model by default.
 The lines below loads cuda and sets the huggingface cache path to the shared folder.

 ```bash
 conda activate evo2